ejgrimm/garkovify/Deliverables.md

 ## Make Randomized Text Great Again

 Creating randomized text generators is a fun application of Markov chains.
+For example [this Reddit account](https://www.reddit.com/user/FloridaMan_SS/posts/), which creates random
+Florida Man posts.

 The model starts by picking a random starting word, then randomly choosing the next word, in such a way that words pairs occurring more frequently in the source text are more likely to be chosen by the generator.
 This process then repeats, randomly choosing the next word